 Assistant Professor Tricia Stuth and Robert French; University of Tennessee, 2009-2011

-In 1933 the Tennessee Valley Authority constructed a model community, Norris, Tennessee, as part of the Norris Dam construction project.
+Site: The project is located in Norris, Tennessee.
+In 1933 the Tennessee Valley Authority constructed this model community as part of the Norris Dam construction project.
 A key feature of this New Deal village was the Norris House, a series of homes built as models for modern and efficient living.
-In light of the 75th anniversary of the Norris Project, an interdisciplinary team of UT students and faculty reinterpreted the Norris paradigm and created a New Norris House- a sustainable home designed for the 21st century.

 This will be available for web viewing soon.
 In the meantime, it is downloadable below.